 Some children have increased risk of abuse due to specific vulnerabilities such as disability, lack of fluency in English and sexual orientation.
 We have included information about children with increased vulnerabilities in our policy.
-Please see these in Appendix 3 support to families and early intervention to meet the needs of children and continues through to child protection.
-Child protection refers specifically to the activity that is undertaken to protect individual children or young people who are suffering, or are likely to suffer significant harm1.
+Please see these in Appendix 3 to child protection.
+Child protection refers specifically to the activity that is undertaken to protect individual children or young people who are suffering, or are likely to suffer significant harm.